oicr-ibc/cssscl/VM.rst

 **Procedure for setting up the VM**

    | 1.
 Download the .ova file from `here <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/cssscl_opt.ova>`_
    | 2.
-In Workstation, select File > Import appliance.
+In Workstation, open VirtualBox software, select File > Import appliance.
    | 3.
 Browse to the .ova file and click Open.
    | 4.
 Type a name for the virtual machine, type or browse to the directory for the virtual machine files, and click Import.
 Workstation performs OVF specification conformance and virtual hardware compliance checks.
 A status bar indicates the progress of the import process.
    | 5.
 If the import fails, click Retry to try again, or click Cancel to cancel the import.